 If parents have an agreed intention that their child should attend a private school, then the agency will look at including a proportionate amount of the school fees in a “re-assessment”.
 The parents intention is usually evidenced by the completion and signing of a school “enrolment form”.

 The situation becomes more complicated however if both parents have agreed that the payment of school fees was made for the purpose of child support.
-In that case, the payment can be credited as a direct, or third party payment.
+In that case, the payment can be credited as a third party payment.

 Where the parent receiving child support does not agree that the payment of school fees was meant to be part of the child support assessment, the paying parent is still able to have some of the payment credited as child support.
 This is only where the paying parent pays 70% of their normal monthly child support payment on time and in that case a maximum of 30% of the monthly payment can be credited towards the school fees.
 These are often referred to as “non-agency” payments.

 It should be noted that only paying parents that have 14% (“regular care) or less, of the “time spent” with the children are able to claim a “non-agency payment”.

 If a paying parent is unable to apply for the “non-agency payment” because of a level of care higher than “regular care” of a child, that parent can apply to the CSA for a “change of assessment”, this procedure also applies if the cost of maintaining the child is significantly affected by the higher costs of education in the way that both of the parents intended.